 But from what I recall of what I saw you'll learn how that poor woman suffered.
-She left here frantic and rushed inside, the fingers of both hands clenched in her hair.
+[1240] 1480 She left here frantic and rushed inside, the fingers of both hands clenched in her hair.
 She ran through the hall straight to her marriage bed.
-She went in, slamming both doors shut behind her and crying out to Laius, who's been a corpse [1240] 1480 1485 a long time now.
-She was remembering that child of theirs born many years ago- the one who killed his father, who left her to conceive cursed children with that son.
-She lay moaning beside the bed, where she, 1490 poor woman, had given birth twice over- a husband from a husband, children from a child.
-How she died after that I don't fully know.
-[1250] With a scream Oedipus came bursting in.
-He would not let us see her suffering, her final pain.
+She went in, slamming both doors shut behind her and crying out to Laius, who's been a corpse 1485 a long time now.
+She was remembering that child of theirs born many years ago the one who killed his father, who left her to conceive cursed children with that son.
+She lay moaning beside the bed, where she, 1490 poor woman, had given birth twice over a husband from a husband, children from a child.
+[1250] How she died after that I don't fully know.
+With a scream Oedipus came bursting in.
+He would not let us see her suffering, 1495 her final pain.
 We watched him charge around, back and forth.
-As he moved, he kept asking us to give him a sword, while he tried to find that wife who was no wife-whose mother's womb 1495 had given birth to him and to his children.
-As he raved, some immortal power led him on- no human in the room came close to him.
-1500 With a dreadful howl, as if someone had pushed him, he leapt at the double doors, [1260] bent the bolts by force out of their sockets, and burst into the room.
+As he moved, he kept asking us to give him a sword, while he tried to find that wife who was no wife-whose mother's womb had given birth to him and to his children.
+1500 As he raved, some immortal power led him on no human in the room came close to him.
+With a dreadful howl, as if someone [1260] had pushed him, he leapt at the double doors, bent the bolts by force out of their sockets, 1505 and burst into the room.
 Then we saw her.
 She was hanging there, swaying, with twisted cords roped round her neck.
-When Oedipus saw her, with a dreadful groan he took her body 1505 from the noose in which she hung, and then, when the poor woman was lying on the ground- what happened next was a horrific sight- from her clothes he ripped the golden brooches she wore as ornaments, raised them high, 1510 and drove them deep into the sockets of his eyes, crying as he did so: "You will no longer see all those atrocious things I suffered, the dreadful things I did!
-No. You have seen what you never should have looked upon, [1270] 1515
+When Oedipus saw her, with a dreadful groan he took her body from the noose in which she hung, and then, 1510 when the poor woman was lying on the ground what happened next was a horrific sight from her clothes he ripped the golden brooches she wore as ornaments, raised them high, and drove them deep into the sockets of his eyes, [1270] 1515 crying as he did so: "You will no longer see all those atrocious things I suffered, the dreadful things I did!
+No. You have seen what you never should have looked upon, and what I wished to know you did not see.
+I 5 2 0 So now and for all future time be dark!"
+With these words he raised his hand and struck, not once, but many times, right in the sockets.
+With every blow blood spurted from his eyes down on his beard, and not in single drops, 1525 but showers of dark blood spattering like hail.
+So what these two have done has overwhelmed not one alone-this disaster swallows up a man and wife together.
+That old happiness they had before in their rich ancestry 1530 was truly joy, but now lament and ruin, death and shame, and all calamities which men can name are theirs to keep.